blauer890/C-Kata-Solutions/README.md

 # C-Kata-Solutions
-Various katas solved in the C programming language
+Solutions for various katas developed in the C programming language